 \begin{proposition} Let $f(t,x),f^D(t,x)$ denote the height functions of an RSOS and dual RSOS surface respectively, at some fixed $t,x$.
 Then

 \end{proposition}

-By translation invariance, we also have distributional equalities for $f(t,y)$ for any $y$ in the above statement.
+By translation invariance, distributional equalities for $f(t,y)$ hold for any $y$ in the above statement.
 The proof proceeds by considering the set of RSOS accepted updates as an object itself.
 Essentially, the set of RSOS accepted updates defines a kind of `pyramid'; the size of the largest pyramid structure is equivalent to the RSOS surface height.
 A similar statement holds for dual RSOS and `upside-down' pyramids.
 Then time inversion establishes a correspondence between these pyramid structures.
-Let us define these notions.

-\begin{definition}[Pyramid] We call a set of updates a \textbf{pyramid} $\cl{P}$ centered at $x$ if it is of the form
+\begin{definition}[Pyramid] We call a set of updates a \textbf{pyramid} $\cl{P}_{x_0}$ centered at $x_0$ if it is of the form